antify/database-cli/README.md

 - [ ] Add promps for load-migration and -fixtures to give the dev an abillity to exit before any code get exec.
 - [ ] On load fixtures or migrations without database name, load everything
+- [ ] Write tests.
+May with cypress?

 TODO:
 - [x] Rename nuxt namings